- You Are Here:

 If you would like to honour a loved one, family or group with a bench or picnic table in a Town park, you can purchase a piece of park furniture and have it installed by Town of Cochrane Parks staff, complete with bronze plaque. .
 Find out more or apply.

-As soon as the colder weather permits Parks staff actively work on establishing the two outdoor skating areas, both are maintained for ice skating as long as the weather allows.
+As soon as the colder weather permits Parks staff actively work on establishing the two outdoor skating areas.
+Both are maintained for ice skating as long as the weather allows.
 Lights are on nightly until 10:00pm.
 Please call the Facility Status Line for the current status of the ice (24-hour information line): 403-851-2552.

 - The Tim Bannister Memorial Outdoor Rink, 324 Ross Ave

 - Mitford Pond, 201 West Rock Rd; access by the parking lot at the west end of West Rock Rd.
-The pathway through Mitford Park is connected to the 60 km Town pathway system.
+The pathway through Mitford Park is connected to the 70+km Town pathway system.